Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Related Work

-To solve these challenges mentioned above, Xu et al. \cite{enhancedkvmem} proposed an interpretable mechanism to enable basic KV-MemNN model to work for complex questions, which yielded the state-of-the-art performances on two benchmarks.
-Enhanced KV-MemNN was introduced a novel \textbf{STOP} strategy into multi-hop memory reading to generate flexible number of queries and was introduced a new query updating method, which considers the already-addressed keys in previous hops as well as the value representations that avoids repeated or invalid memory readings.
-For multi-constraint questions, the model takes value representation of each hop into consideration by accumulating all the value representations of both current and previous hops to address each relevant constraints at different hops.
+To solve these challenges, Xu et al. \cite{enhancedkvmem} proposed an interpretable mechanism to enable a basic KV-MemNN model to work for complex questions, which yielded state-of-the-art performances on three benchmarks.
+Enhanced KV-MemNN introduced a novel \textbf{STOP} strategy into multi-hop memory reading to generate a flexible number of queries and introduce a new query updating method, which considers the already-addressed keys in previous hops as well as the value representations that avoids repeated or invalid memory readings.
+For multi-constraint questions, the model considers the value representation of each hop by accumulating all the value representations of both current and previous hops to address each relevant constraint at different hops.